vfx-rs/cppmm/asttoc/README.md

 *Make sure you run it from inside the build folder*

-Right now all parameters are hard coded into asttoc so you just need to run it with no arguments.
+An example of how to run it.

 ```
 cd build
-./asttoc/asttoc
+./asttoc/asttoc -L /usr/local/loc -l Imath -o out ../test/imath/ref/ast
 ```